coronel08/Ugit/README.md

 Example: git checkout HEAD or [branch name]^

 git branch -f master HEAD~2 - This force moves the master branch to 2 commits ago.

+### Reversing changes in Git
+git reset HEAD~1 - This reverts the branch backwards as if the commit never happened, Works for local branches

+git revert [branch name or tag ] - This creates a new commit with old info under last commit.
+Use for remote branch

+#### advanced feature
+git cherry-pick [commit names] - This copies the commits into master

+git rebase -i HEAD~3 - This opens an interactive cherry picking gui